IamParadoxdotexe/semantic-commits/README.md

 - `patchPrefix` - Commit message prefix used to increment the PATCH version.
 - `minPostfixLength` - Minimum number of characters required in the commit message after the prefix.
 - `versionFilePath` - Path to store core version information.
-- `majorBranchPrefixes` - Branch prefixes to assume are MAJOR releases when a commit message prefix is missing.
+- `majorBranchPrefixes` - Branch prefixes to assume are MAJOR releases.
-- `minorBranchPrefixes` - Branch prefixes to assume are MINOR releases when a commit message prefix is missing.
+- `minorBranchPrefixes` - Branch prefixes to assume are MINOR releases.
-- `patchBranchPrefixes` - Branch prefixes to assume are PATCH releases when a commit message prefix is missing.
+- `patchBranchPrefixes` - Branch prefixes to assume are PATCH releases.
-- `head` - HEAD branch to compare against for determining whether the current commit is the first on the branch.
+- `head` - HEAD branch used to determine whether the current commit is the first on the branch.
 - `updatePackageVersion`: Whether to update `package.json > "version"`.
 - `indent`: Level of identation used when writing version files.